input-output-hk/Alonzo-testnet/explainers/eutxo-explainer.md

 The users' wallets manage these UTXOs and initiate transactions involving the UTXOs owned by the user.
 Every blockchain node maintains a record of the subset of all UTXOs at all times.
 This is called the UTXO set.
 In technical terms, this is the chainstate, which is stored in the data directory of every node.
 When a new block is added to the chain, the chainstate is updated accordingly.
 This new block contains the list of latest transactions (including, of course, a record of spent UTXOs, and new ones created since the chainstate was last updated).
 Every node maintains an exact copy of the chainstate.

 ## Cardano’s extended UTXO model ##
-Cardano implements an innovative [Extended Unspent Transaction Output (EUTXO) model](https://iohk.io/en/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/), which is introduced by the Alonzo upgrade to support multi-assets and smart contracts.

 The EUTXO model extends the UTXO model in two ways:
 1. It generalizes the concept of ‘address’ by using the lock-and-key analogy.
 Instead of restricting locks to public keys and keys to signatures, addresses in the EUTXO model can contain arbitrary logic in the form of scripts.
 For example, when a node validates a transaction, the node determines whether or not the transaction is allowed to use a certain output as an input.
 The transaction will look up the script provided by the output's address and will execute the script if the transaction can use the output as an input.
 2. The second difference between UTXO and EUTXO is that outputs can carry (almost) arbitrary data in addition to an address and value.
 This makes scripts much more powerful by allowing them to carry state information.